March of Dimes Urges Pregnant Women to Get a Flu Shot

 Health complications resulting from influenza infection, such as pneumonia, can be serious and even deadly, according to the March of Dimes, which recommends that pregnant women, and women who expect to become pregnant, get an annual “flu” shot.

-“We urge all pregnant women, and women who expect to become pregnant, to get their influenza immunization because influenza infection poses to them a serious risk of illness and even death,” said Michael Katz, MD, March of Dimes interim medical director.
-“We hope these latest studies will ease any concerns that getting the “flu” shot may hurt their unborn baby.”
+“It’s not too late for pregnant women, and women who expect to become pregnant, to get their flu shot.
+The influenza virus poses a serious risk of illness and even death,” said Siobhan Dolan, MD, MPH, an obstetrician-gynecologist at Montefiore Medical Center in Bronx, N.Y., medical advisor to the March of Dimes and author of Healthy Mom, Healthy Baby.
+“We hope these latest studies will ease any concerns that getting the “flu” shot may hurt their unborn baby.
+In fact, babies born to mothers who got their flu shot while pregnant were protected from serious illness with influenza during their six months of life.”

 Unimmunized pregnant women who develop influenza infection symptoms such as fever, muscle aches, and cough should contact their health providers as soon as possible to begin the treatment.